fenhl/dark-mode-firefox/README.md

-# dark-mode-firefox
-A Firefox extension that automatically changes the toolbar theme when the macOS dark mode is toggled
+This was a Firefox extension that automatically changes the toolbar theme when the macOS dark mode is toggled.
+It is no longer necessary since newer versions of Firefox have this functionality built in.